 regular meeting of the Assembly.
 Under extenuating circumstances or time pressures, the Chair can determine that a resolution should be brought to the floor without committee review.

-The Office of the Assemblies prepares minutes of each meeting, and makes them available to the university community after approval by the Assembly.
+The Office of the Assemblies prepares minutes of each meeting and makes them available to the university community after approval by the Assembly.

 Section 1.8: Attendance